des256/classic-e/README.md

 ## Image Formats

-Supported image formats are BMP, PNG and JPEG.
+Supported image formats are BMP, PNG (only loading) and JPEG (only loading).

 ### Future